Lur1an/python-telegram-bot-template/README.md

 active conversation ***per user*** that uses this type for its state.

-To avoid leaking memory this object needs to be cleared from the dictionary when you are done with it, to take care of initialization and cleanup I have created two decorators:
+To avoid leaking memory this object needs to be cleared from the dictionary when you are done with it, to take care of initialization and cleanup I have created three decorators:

 ```python
 def init_stateful_conversation(conversation_state_type: Type[ConversationState]):